-- Representing a woman sued for defamation by famous Hollywood producer, Brett Ratner, after she shared her #MeToo story.
+- Successfully representing a woman sued for defamation by a famous Hollywood producer after she shared her #MeToo story.

-- Representing the Campaign for Southern Equality in a constitutional challenge to Mississippi's HB 1523, an anti-LGBT "religious freedom" law.
+- Representing the Campaign for Southern Equality in a constitutional challenge to Mississippi's HB 1523, an anti-LGBTQ+ "religious freedom" law.

-In 2010, Robbie and her team (including partner Julie Fink) filed a case on behalf of a then unknown octogenarian widow by the name Edie Windsor who wanted to challenge the estate tax bill she owed as a result of the so-called Defense of Marriage Act (DOMA).
-Robbie and Julie litigated that case through the federal courts, including obtaining one of the first ever decisions holding that laws that discriminate against gay people are entitled to heightened scrutiny under the Equal Protection Clause.
+In 2010, Robbie and Julie Fink, along with a team at Paul, Weiss, filed a case on behalf of a then-unknown octogenarian widow by the name Edie Windsor who wanted to challenge the estate tax bill she owed as a result of the so-called Defense of Marriage Act (DOMA).
+Robbie and Julie litigated that case through the federal courts, including obtaining one of the first-ever decisions holding that laws that discriminate against gay people are entitled to heightened scrutiny under the Equal Protection Clause.
 Robbie ultimately argued that case before the United States Supreme Court, resulting in United States v.
 Windsor, the landmark Supreme Court decision striking the key provision of DOMA as unconstitutional.
-Robbie has written about her experiences litigating Windsor in her award-winning book, Then Comes Marriage: United States v.
-Windsor and the Defeat of DOMA (W.W.
-Norton, 2015).
-Professor Laurence Tribe of Harvard Law School has observed that he cannot "think of any Supreme Court decision in history that has ever created so rapid and broad a lower-court groundswell in a single direction as Windsor."
 The reasoning in Windsor led the Supreme Court to hold in 2015 that gay couples have “equal dignity,” which gives them the constitutional right to marry nationwide.